devsoc-unsw/trainee-skeletons-25t2/apps/backend/README.md

 export DATABASE_URL=postgresql://postgres:postgres@localhost:5432/postgres

 ```
+## Starting/Stopping the Database
+- `docker compose up -d` to start the database as a background process
+- `docker compose down` to stop the database and remove the docker image
+- Database tables are persisted between starts/stops.
+If you want to clear the db, delete the `data` directory that gets created in the root directory of the project (not the backend root directory!)

 ## Modifying the SQL Schema
+1. Make sure the database is actually running in the previous step
 1. Navigate to the schema file at `src/db/schema.ts` and make your schema modifications
-2. Generate a new migration file and then perform the migration using the following commands
+3. Generate a new migration file and then perform the migration using the following commands
 ```bash
 pnpm drizzle-kit generate
 pnpm drizzle-kit migrate
 ```
-3. Alternatively, you can just run `pnpm drizzle-kit push` to directly push any schema changes, though make sure to generate the schema once you are done with your feature
+4. Alternatively, you can just run `pnpm drizzle-kit push` to directly push any schema changes, though make sure to generate the schema once you are done with your feature
-4. Visit the [Drizzle Documentation](https://orm.drizzle.team/docs/overview) for further documentation on how to use Drizzle
+5. Visit the [Drizzle Documentation](https://orm.drizzle.team/docs/overview) for further documentation on how to use Drizzle

 ## Project Structure
 The backend follows a layered architecture, being split into `routes`, `controllers` and `services`.